Open Monday-Friday 8AM - 4PM

 Certify Election Results Morgan County Court House- 415 N. Kingston St., Wartburg, TN 37887

+THE MORGAN COUNTY ELECTION COMMISSION IS COMMITTED TO SERVICE AND ACCURACY FOR EVERY VOTER IN ALL ELECTIONS.
 VOTERS ARE REQUESTED TO PLEASE CONTACT THE ELECTION OFFICE TO ALLEVIATE ANY DISCREPANCY OR QUESTION REGARDING YOUR REGISTRATION, ADDRESS, OR POLLING PLACE.
-ADDRESS CHANGES CAN BE MADE NOW, OR DURING EARLY VOTING, OR ON ELECTION DAY BY COMPLETING A FAIL-SAFE FORM.
+ADDRESS CHANGES CAN BE MADE DURING EARLY VOTING, OR ON ELECTION DAY BY COMPLETING A FAIL-SAFE FORM.
 VOTERS MUST VOTE IN THE PRECINCT IN WHICH THEY RESIDE.
 A MAP OF THE CURRENT DISTRICTS AND PRECINCT BOUNDARIES CAN BE FOUND AT: www.MorganElections.Com.
 AT THIS WEBSITE, VOTERS HAVE THE ABILITY TO CHECK THEIR STATUS AND PRECINCT WITH A MAP OF POLLING PLACE LOCATIONS.
-Morgan County Election Commission: 423-346-3190 Gary Massengill- Chairman, Mike Gunter- Secretary, Kathy Carroll.
-John Pemberton, Sarah Seavers, Tim Sweat- Administrator WEBSITE: MorganElections.com
+Morgan County Election Commission: 423-346-3190 Gary Massengill- Chairman, Mike Gunter- Secretary, Kathy Carroll, John Pemberton.
+Tim Sweat- Administrator WEBSITE: MorganElections.com

 ELECTION NOTICE